open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 configuration details, see
 [Kubernetes Attributes Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor).

-Since the processor uses the Kubernetes API it needs the correct permission to work correctly.
-For most use cases you should give the service account running the Collector the following permissions via a ClusterRole.
+Since the processor uses the Kubernetes API, it needs the correct permission to work correctly.
+For most use cases, you should give the service account running the Collector the following permissions via a ClusterRole.

 ```yaml